jreisinger/docs/data/notes/sec/go-tls.md

 ```

 * unfortunately some of these file extensions ^ are also used for other data such as private keys
-* there is not consitency in file naming, you can see:
+* there is not consistency in file naming, you can see:
-  * .key, .crt - information type (private key, certificate)
+  * .key, .crt - extension denotes information type (private key, certificate)
-  * .pem - file format (PEM)
+  * .pem - extension denotes file format (PEM)

 CLI tools